 - Fast: Execute with near native speed - Safe: Code is validated and executes in a memory safe environment - Well-Defined: Fully and precisely defines valid programs in a way that can be verified formally and informally - Hardware-Independent: Works as an abstraction over most popular hardware architectures for fast compilation.
-No operation that is specific to a hardware architecture is likely to be supported. - Language-Independent: Does not favor any particular language, Object Model, or programming model, in terms of its semantics.
+No operation that is specific to a hardware architecture is likely to be supported. - Language-Independent: Does not favor any particular language, Object Model, or programming model.

 - Fast: Execute with near native speed - Safe: Code is validated and executes in a memory safe environment - Well-Defined: Fully and precisely defines valid programs in a way that can be verified formally and informally - Hardware-Independent: Works as an abstraction over most popular hardware architectures for fast compilation.
-No operation that is specific to a hardware architecture is likely to be supported. - Language-Independent: Does not favor any particular language, Object Model, or programming model, in terms of its semantics. - Platform-Independent: Does not depend on the Web, it can run as an independent VM in any environment,.
+No operation that is specific to a hardware architecture is likely to be supported. - Language-Independent: Does not favor any particular language, Object Model, or programming model. - Platform-Independent: Does not depend on the Web, it can run as an independent VM in any environment.
+(Mozilla recently announce WASI, the WebAssembly System Interface)

-Does it deliver on the "close-to-native" performance?
+Does it deliver on the "close-to-native"

+performance?